Sudanese Teen Bride Sentenced To Death For Killing Husband During Alleged Rape

 She is a hero, a survivor and a voice that dared refuse oppression in a society created to oppress.#JusticeForNoura

 Hassan tells NPR that initially, Hussein had no legal representation because a judge-appointed lawyer refused to take on her case.
-Then, two lawyers joined her case on a pro-bono basis.
+Then, two lawyers joined her case on a pro bono basis.
 Now, for the appeals process, she says 12 to 15 lawyers have joined Hussein's legal team.
 According to Hassan and Baba, this legal team met Saturday to finalize a legal strategy.
-Simultaneously, Equality Now is calling on Sudanese president Omar al-Bashir, along with Sudan's Ministry of Justice, to grant Hussein clemency and drop the case.
+Simultaneously, Equality Now is calling on Sudanese President Omar al-Bashir, along with Sudan's Ministry of Justice, to grant Hussein clemency and drop the case.

 Hassan says there are some particularities in Sudanese law that make this case unique.
 "If you look at the laws in Sudan, a girl is allowed to be married as soon as she's reached puberty, which is getting younger and younger, so it can be 8 or 9 or 10 years old," she says.
 "Under the law, her father is her legal guardian — she needs a male guardian to conclude her marriage.
 So these all go against her case."